 After a long silence, “I’m not ‘posed to tell,” she whispered.

 The corners of her mouth pulled down in the most heartbreaking frown.
-“Uncle John said I’ll be in trouble.”
+“My uncle said I’ll be in trouble.”

 She started to cry, putting her forehead against her knees, and I knew I was right.